CRob3/Worldwide-Rabies/README.md

 Serotype/Subtype/Genotype – more specifics on each disease that need this information - not included in my analysis

-Animal Category – Domestic, Wild, or Both - I removed the both category for my analysis
+Animal Category – Domestic, Wild, or Both - I removed the 'Both' category for my analysis

 Species – which animal species is affected

 Outbreak_id – a reference id assigned by WAHIS for reported cases - not included in my analysis

-New Outbreaks – new cases reported in that time period - not included in my analysis
+New Outbreaks – a sum of new cases reported in that time period - not included in my analysis

 Susceptible – the number of animals (of that species) in the epidemiological area that could become infected with rabies

 Cases – the number of animals infected with rabies in that time period

-Killed and Disposed of – animals killed to prevent the spread of disease (but were not infected)
+Killed and Disposed of – animals killed to prevent the spread of disease (not infected)

 Slaughtered – animals killed for personal or commercial use (not infected)